 If you think you could be pregnant, watch for these early signs and symptoms1: missed period, headaches, tender breasts, nausea, and lower backaches.
-Unfortunately, these symptoms are not unique to pregnancy, and you could be pregnant without experiencing any of them.
+Keep in mind that because these symptoms are not unique to pregnancy, you could be pregnant even if you don't notice any of them.

 Early Signs and Symptoms of Pregnancy

 In addition to a missed period, the earliest symptoms of pregnancy might include:

 - Increased urination.